SMART Goals for Writers: How to Set Targets That Don't Paralyze

 The Modified Framework

-• S - Specific About Process: "Write for 25 minutes, six days per week" (not "Write a 75,000-word novel")
+• S - Specific Process: "Write for 25 minutes, six days a week" (not "Write a 75,000-word novel")

 Comparison showing traditional SMART vs. modified SMART for writers.
 Traditional: Specific outcome, Measurable counts, Achievable deadline, Relevant to output, Time-bound by end date.
 Modified: Specific process, Measurable behavior, Achievable through skills, Relevant to values, Time-bound through consistency.